Zoeken in deze blog

 strings and jazz (f-holed) models.
 Horst was at

-the time already director of the company, due to
+that time already director of the company, due to

 the untimely death of his father.